Krishtof-Korda/CarND-Semantic-Segmentation-Project-Submission/README.md

+# Korda's Semantic Segmentation Fully Convolutional Neural Network for Udacity Self-driving Car Engineer Nanodegree

+## This contains my initial solution for the project described below.
+I am struggling with reducing the loss after the first few epochs.
+I will keep working the hyperparameters to see if I can get better results.
+Otherwise the network trains and makes inferences as expected.

+### -------Original Udacity README Below-----------

 # Semantic Segmentation
 ### Introduction
 In this project, you'll label the pixels of a road in images using a Fully Convolutional Network (FCN).